Why Adalo Works for Building AI Scanning Apps

 Once your app is live, use Adalo's Analytics tool (represented by a chart icon in the dashboard) to monitor its performance.
 Track metrics like total users, scan success rates, and how often users approve or reject validation results.
 This data can reveal how well your AI model performs in production.
 If users frequently reject results, it may be time to refine your AI prompts or tweak your validation logic.

 Whether you compare Progressive Web Apps vs. native apps for your deployment or launch on both, Adalo allows you to make updates without rebuilding.
-Use the analytics data to continuously improve your app and ensure it meets user expectations.
+With unlimited app updates on all paid plans, you can iterate as often as needed without worrying about republishing limits or additional charges.

 Conclusion

-Creating an AI-powered scanning and checking app using Adalo is both efficient and straightforward.
+Creating an AI-powered scanning and checking app is both efficient and straightforward with the right tools.
 In this guide, you learned how to establish a well-structured database, integrate OCR functionality, design intuitive interfaces, and launch your app across various platforms.
-What used to require months of development and budgets ranging from $50,000 to $250,000 can now be achieved in just a few weeks - and at a fraction of the cost.
+What used to require months of development and budgets ranging from $50,000 to $250,000 can now be achieved in just a few weeks—and at a fraction of the cost.

 Adalo's drag-and-drop builder makes it easy to develop native mobile apps, incorporate AI features, and publish on web, iOS, and Android platforms.
 This simplified process caters to both beginners and seasoned app creators.